brianwalborn/home-lab/guides/nfs.md

     me@zero:~$ sudo mount /dev/sda1 /drives/external00
     ```

-## Install and Configure nfs-kernel-server and Worker Nodes
+## Install and Configure nfs-kernel-server and Clients

 1. To install the `nfs-kernel-server` software, run the below command
     ```